Ted Dabney, Co-Founder Of Atari And Video Game Pioneer, Dies At 81

 First named Syzygy, the company they co-founded came to be known as Atari.

 The first game the men made together after striking out on their own was called Computer Space.
 It had modest success — enough, at least, for them to develop another game program one of their earliest employees, Allan Alcorn, had been noodling with.
-It consisted of a couple of paddles, a boxy white ball between them and a simple premise: just try to hit it past your opponent's paddle.
+It consisted of a couple of white lines, a little white spot between them and a simple premise: just try to hit it past your opponent's "paddle."

 They decided to call it Pong.